 A contentious hard fork occurred within the Bitcoin Cash community, resulting in two factions - Bitcoin ABC and Bitcoin SV (Satoshi's Vision).

-The disagreement primarily centred around the block size and protocol changes.
+The disagreement primarily centered around the block size and protocol changes.
 Bitcoin SV, led by Craig Wright, aimed for larger block sizes and a return to what they considered the original Bitcoin protocol.

 Ethereum's Beacon Chain Launch (2020):